CnesUvsqAstroide/ASTROIDE/README.md

 	$ spark-submit --class fr.uvsq.adam.astroide.executor.BuildHealpixPartitioner $ASTROIDE_HOME/ProjectJar/astroide.jar -fs hdfs://localhost:8020  $ASTROIDE_HOME/ExampleData/tycho2Schema.txt data/tycho2.gz "|" partitioned/tycho2.parquet 32 12 ra dec $ASTROIDE_HOME/tycho2.txt

 ASTROIDE retrieves partition boundaries and stores them as metadata.
-Note that in our case, all we need to store are the three values (n, l, u) where n is the partition number, l is the first HEALPix cell of the partition number n and u is the last HEALPix cell of the partition number n.
+Note that in our case, all we need to store are the three values (*n*, *l*,*u*) where *n* is the partition number, *l* is the first HEALPix cell of the partition number *n* and *u* is the last HEALPix cell of the partition number *n*.
 It should also be noted that we store the partitioned files, along with the metadata, on HDFS and use them for future queries.

-Below is an example of small file with 5 partitions:
+Below is an example of a small file with 5 partitions:

     $ cat $ASTROIDE_HOME/gaia.txt